rethinkdb/rethinkdb-rs/api/javascript/dates-and-times/during.md

 # Command syntax #

 {% apibody %}
-time.during(startTime, endTime[, options]) &rarr; bool
+time.during(startTime, endTime[, {leftBound: "open/closed", rightBound: "open/closed"}]) &rarr; bool
 {% endapibody %}

 # Description #

 Return if a time is between two other times (by default, inclusive for the start, exclusive for the end).

 __Example:__ Retrieve all the posts that were posted between December 1st, 2013 (inclusive) and December 10th, 2013 (exclusive).